-ERIE is offering special accommodations for affected Tennessee Customers who reside in or own property in counties affected by the tornadoes, including but not limited to the following counties: Benton, Humphreys, Dickson, Cheatham, Davidson, Wilson, Smith and Putnam.
+ERIE is offering special accommodations for affected Tennessee Customers who reside in or own property in counties affected by flooding, including but not limited to the following counties: Humphreys, Dickson, Houston, and Hickman.

 We hope that these measures will be helpful during the recovery process.

-For Customers in the affected counties, ERIE will withdraw notices of cancellation for nonpayment of premium effective on or after March 3, 2020.
-We will also refrain from issuing any new notices of cancellation for nonpayment of premium to affected Customers until May 2, 2020.
+For Customers in the affected counties, ERIE will withdraw notices of cancellation for nonpayment of premium effective on or after August 21, 2021.
+We will also refrain from issuing any new notices of cancellation for nonpayment of premium to affected Customers until October 20, 2021.
+ERIE will also provide Policyholders with the option of deferring their premium for 60 days, if necessary.
 While ERIE will continue mail their billing notices, we won’t issue non-pay cancellations at this time1.

 ERIE will grant extensions on any policy provisions or other requirements that impose a time limit for an insured or claimant to perform any act, including submission of a claim, proof of loss or reporting information.